timholy/ProfileView.jl/README.md

 - `expand_tasks` controls whether a page is shown for each task (requires julia 1.9, off by default)

-- `icicle` optionally displays the graph in icicle format, hanging from the top.
+- `graphtype::Symbol = :default` controls how the graph is shown. `:flame` displays from the bottom up, `:icicle` from the top down.
+The default is `:flame` and can be changed via e.g. `ProfileView.set_graphtype!(:icicle)`, which is stored as a preference for the active environment via `Preferences.jl`.

 These are the main options, but there are others; see FlameGraphs for more details.